fabiojmendes/Autosys/README.md

 my own solution!
 How difficult can it be right?
 Famous last words :)

 Jokes aside, I took it as a challenge.
-After some research, I figured the hardware necessary was readily available online and an ESP32 microcontroller would be more than enough to run the firmware.
-I started the development of the firmware using C and the official [ESP-IDF](https://github.com/espressif/esp-idf) but later on switched to the experimental but now highly capable rust based [ESP-RS](https://github.com/esp-rs) implementation.
+After some research, I figured the hardware necessary was readily available online, and an ESP32 microcontroller would be more than enough to run the firmware.
+I started the development of the firmware using C and the official [ESP-IDF](https://github.com/espressif/esp-idf) library but later on switched to the experimental yet highly capable rust based [ESP-RS](https://github.com/esp-rs) implementation.

 ### Relevant Repositories